citp/privacy-policy-historical/e/eg/egb/egbertowillies.com.md

 Because we value your privacy we have taken the necessary precautions to be in compliance with the California Online Privacy Protection Act.
 We therefore will not distribute your personal information to outside parties without your consent.

-As part of the California Online Privacy Protection Act, all users of our site may make any changes to their information at anytime by logging into their control panel and going to the ‘Edit Profile’ page.
+As part of the California Online Privacy Protection Act, all users of our site may make any changes to their information at anytime by logging into their control panel and going to the 'Edit Profile' page.

 **Childrens Online Privacy Protection Act Compliance**